Earth Day Action Grants

 - Provide support for small groups and non-profit organizations that implement Earth Day-aligned programs, projects or services throughout the year.

-In its second year, our goal is to raise at least $10,000 to support the implementation of environmental stewardship projects within the St. Louis community through these grants.
+In its third year, our goal is to raise at least $10,000 to support the implementation of environmental stewardship projects within the St. Louis community through these grants.
 Grant requests for up to $2,000 will be considered; we anticipate the average grant award will be between $500 and $1,500.
 Partial project funding may be granted — indicate on the application whether partial funding would be accepted.
-Grants will be announced to the public at the St. Louis Earth Day Festival (Sunday, April 27, 2014).
-We will request that a representative is present to receive recognition at the Festival.
+Grants will be announced to the public at the St. Louis Earth Day Eve event (Saturday, April 25, 2015).
+We will request that a representative is present to receive recognition at the Earth Day Eve event.
 Funds will be distributed within one week of the Festival.
 If the project is Earth Day related and funds are available, grant funding may be awarded as early as April 1, 2014.

 NOTE: The level of funding available for the Earth Day Action Grant program is based strictly on the amount raised through the St. Louis Earth Day Festival as well as our individual giving campaign.
 St. Louis Earth Day will only be able to award funding as generated through fundraising efforts and does not guarantee being able to distribute $10,000 if that amount is not raised.

-Eligible applicants include: government entities (e.g. municipal and county parks departments), schools, non-profit groups, 501(c)3 corporations, small community groups, including community gardens.
-Grants may be awarded to small community groups without official 501c3 status, but will require a fiscal agent, reimbursement basis or similar arrangement.
-Only proposals that take place in the St. Louis region will be considered (St. Louis City, St. Louis County, St. Charles, East St. Louis).
+Eligible applicants include: schools, non-profit organizations, 501(c)3 corporations, small community groups, including community gardens.
+Grants may be awarded to small community groups without official 501(c)3 status, but will require a fiscal agent, reimbursement basis or similar arrangement.
+Only proposals that take place in the St. Louis region will be considered (St. Louis City, St. Louis County, St. Charles County, Madison County, and St. Clair County).
+With the exception of schools, first preference will be given to organizations with an annual operating budget under $500,000.
+If you are uncertain about eligibility, please contact email@example.com.

 Examples of Eligible Proposals